-- Create a National Debt Management Office (NDMO) - National Savings merged with Debt Policy Coordination Office along with state bank debt functions - o Domestic and external public debt management and government guarantees - New debt instrument - Managing yield curves - Provide treasury management functions to the Ministry of Finance reducing cost and better portfolio management - Ensuring Fiscal Responsibility - Weighted Average cost publicly available and NDMO answerable to parliament
+Create a National Debt Management Office (NDMO)

+- National Savings merged with Debt Policy Coordination Office along with State Bank's debt functions - Domestic and external public debt management and government guarantees - New debt instruments - Managing yield curves - Provide treasury management functions to the Ministry of Finance reducing cost and better portfolio management. - Ensuring fiscal responsibility - Weighted average cost publicly available and NDMO answerable to the parliament - Capital market will also develop by going beyond banks for bonds markets such as pension funds, institutional investors, NBFIs, and international

-- Capital market will also develop by going beyond banks for bonds markets such as pension funds, institutional investors, NBFIs, and international capital markets - Increase the fiscal space for credit to the private sector through: - Government securities (currently, banks hold around 75 % (Rs.
-10.5 trillion) and non-banking institutions only 25 % (Rs.
-3.5 trillion)) - If the bank holding is cut back to 60 %, then a release of Rs.
-2 trillion could be put into the private sector - If the ratio of currency to deposit can be reduced from 40 to 33 %, then it will add another Rs.
+Increase the fiscal space for credit to the private sector through:

+- Government securities (currently, banks hold around 75 % (Rs.
+10.5 trillion) and non-banking institutions only 25 % (Rs.3.5 trillion) - If the bank holding is cut back to 60 %, then a release of Rs.
+2 trillion could be put into the private sector - If currency-deposit ratio can be reduced from 40 to 33 percent, then it will add another Rs.
 1.5 trillion to the private sector - With the added multiplier, these initiatives will provide a strong stimulus for growth